 Breast Reduction Surgical Technique

-The breast reduction procedure will be performed at a nearby accredited surgical center or hospital, on an outpatient basis.
-The reduction mammoplasty will take about three to four hours to complete, depending on the extent of correction, and if any additional procedures are included.
+The breast reduction procedure will be performed at a nearby accredited surgical center or hospital on an outpatient basis.
+The reduction mammoplasty will take about three to four hours to complete, depending on the extent of correction, and if any additional procedures such as surgery through incisions or liposuction are included.
 You will be placed under general anesthesia.

 STEPS TO PERFORMING A BREAST REDUCTION